quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 second octet of the decrypted connection ID and occupy continuous octets beyond that.

-They server ID length MUST be no more than 16 octets and SHOULD sum to no more than 12 octets, to provide servers adequate space to encode their own opaque data.
+They server ID length MUST be no more than 16 octets and SHOULD be no more than 12 octets, to provide servers adequate space to encode their own opaque data.

 The configuration agent also selects an 16-octet AES-ECB key to use for connection ID decryption.